MMP (Medal Match Plus) Sanctioning

 - The tournament must include referees for all winner bracket matches at the 4.0 level and above as well as the other matches outlined in the MMP requirements.

-- After the second year, the TD must apply for full sanctioning to be considered a USAPA national qualifying tournament.
+- After the second MMP sanctioned year, the TD must apply for full sanctioning to be considered a USAPA National Qualifier.

 - Medal matches in a single or double elimination bracket.